blackducksoftware/detect_advisor/README.md

     Critical recommendations only? (y/n) [n]:
     Create output report file? (y/n) [y]:
     Report file name [report.txt]:
+    Create .bdignore files (y/n) [n]:
-    Create .bdignore & application-project.yml file? (y/n) [n]:
+    Create application-project.yml file? (y/n) [n]:

 The following command will run the script on the `myproject` sub-folder, producing standard console output only:

     python3 detect_advisor.py myproject

-The following command will run the script on the `myproject` sub-folder, producing standard console output and outputting additional information to the `myreport.txt` file (which must not already exist):
+The following command will run the script on the `myproject` sub-folder, producing standard console output and outputting additional information to the `myreport.txt` file (if myreport.txt already exists it is renamed to myreport.001 and so on):

     python3 detect_advisor.py -r myreport.txt myproject